-- 1. processing request for payments, reviewing of financial documents, and issuing checks to vendors on behalf of the person; - 2. establishment of an account for each person receiving this service; - 3. tracking and accounting for approved expenditures on behalf of the individual; and - 4. purchases plus up to a 10% administrative processing fee not to exceed \$550.
+- 1. processing requests for payments, reviewing of financial documents, and issuing checks to vendors on behalf of the person; - 2. establishing an account for each person receiving this service; - 3. tracking and accounting for approved expenditures on behalf of the individual; and - 4. payments and purchases on behalf of the individual, plus up to a 10% administrative processing fee not to exceed \$550 per ISP year.